Frequently Asked Questions

-You have been referred to Bingham Nerve & Muscle for a nerve and muscle test because you have experienced numbness, tingling, pain, weakness and/or muscle cramping.
-If your provider suspects that you may have a problem with your nerves or muscles, this procedure will likely be an important part of your evaluation.
+You have been referred to Bingham Nerve & Muscle for a nerve and muscle test because you have experienced symptoms such as numbness, tingling, pain, weakness, or muscle cramping.
+If your provider suspects that you may have a problem with your nerves or muscles, this test will likely be an important part of your evaluation.
 We strive to be mindful of your day!
 Your entire visit, including paperwork, wait time, and testing, will last about 60-90 minutes from the time you arrive to the time you leave.

 Four years of college

 Four years of residency in Physical Medicine and Rehabilitation (Physiatry) or Neurology

 Board certification in Physical Medicine and Rehabilitation (ABPMR) or Neurology (ABPN) and

 Board certification in Electrodiagnostic Medicine (ABEM)

 Some patients may experience a small amount of discomfort associated with the nerve conduction study.
 Most patients describe the sensation as a shock or tingle feeling that lasts for less than a second.
 The majority of our patients tolerate this part of our test very well.
 All of our staff have experienced these tests, so we are able to understand your concerns and put your mind at ease.
 With the EMG needle portion of the test, many of our patients are surprised with the little discomfort they experience.
 Most patients will say they worried for nothing.
 However, if a patient feels they are unable to tolerate the test, we can stop the test at any time.

 Before your test, please take a bath or shower to remove oil from your skin.
 Do not use body lotion or powder the day of your test to improve the quality of the test results.

 It is best to wear loose clothing that is easy to remove.
 You may bring or wear loose-fitting shorts and a t-shirt if you wish.
 We also have shorts and gowns available for our patients.